Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Compare operating consequences

-Ask who signs the agreement, who pays and supports the worker, who owns equipment, which entity controls personal data, how benefits and leave are administered, what the client can direct, what happens during a dispute, and how the arrangement ends.
+Ask who signs the agreement, who pays and supports the person, who owns equipment, which entity controls personal data, how benefits and leave are administered, what the client can direct, what happens during a dispute, and how the arrangement ends.
 Price matters, but weak support or unclear responsibility can erase a small monthly difference.

 05